 There are many things that make a place unique, from its location to its heritage, over time places begin to carve out an identity for themselves, whether this is the demographic or the businesses that are situated within the locality.

 When done right, place branding can be a powerful tool in boosting tourism and generating a competitive identity in order to influence perceived images in relevant markets.
-Place branding is not about a logo and nice slogan, its about capturing the hearts and interests of the the residents, traders, and visitors.
+Place branding is not about a logo and nice slogan, it's about capturing the hearts and interests of the residents, traders, and visitors.
 Place branding is a key piece to the puzzle for heading towards more attractive, liveable and fulfilling places.